gslab-econ/template/README.md

  - A single target file:
     - `scons build/paper/paper.pdf` will re-run only the code needed to update `build/paper/paper.pdf` without rebuilding other files.

+See [here](https://github.com/gslab-econ/gslab_python/tree/master/gslab_scons) for directions on making a 'release'.

 #### Copy the template:
 In order to create a new repository using this template, either
 - Fork this repository